atctwo/pinout/readme.md

 - `pinout.js` - the main JS that processes the pin definitions and dynamically populates the pin header and function tables
 - `pins.js` - a JS file that contains a giant JSON object with descriptions of every pin on the CM4 (and another for the function table)

-This website is part of atctwo.co.uk, and is included there as a git submodule so it's automatically built along with the main website.
+This website is part of atctwo.net, and is included there as a git submodule so it's automatically built along with the main website.